admc/wd/README.md

 easy to add it to `lib/webdriver.js`.
 You can use the `doubleclick` method as a template for methods not returning data, and `getOrientation` for methods which returns data.
 No need to modify README as the doc generation is automated.
-Other contribution are welcomed.
+Other contributions are welcomed.

 ## Test Coverage